 Leave the dress shirt for your attire that is casual or, at most, semi-formal.
 Furthermore, you should stick to wearing dress shirts to work and other less formal settings.
 Granted, your place of work might have a formal dress code.
 But it’s highly unlikely that it includes tuxedos.

 On the matter of dress shirts, there is typically more freedom to choose the colors and patterns you want, as well as greater flexibility when it comes to styles and fit.
 With dress shirts, you may also decide to wear various ties or bowties (or choose to go without a tie), and it would be perfectly acceptable to do so.
-Here's a list of our vetted best dress shirts for a wedding.
+Here's a list of our vetted best dress shirts for a wedding and best black dress shirts for slim men.

 When it comes down to it, the tuxedo shirt is basically a more sophisticated version of the dress shirt, designed to complement very formal events (think galas, black-tie weddings, operas, symphonies, and the like).